 Dulwich’s own research told them that three-quarters of their new pupils’ parents rely on the recommendation from existing pupils, despite these conversations and connections happening in a fairly informal format.
 Not only did the College want to formalise that process and maximise the insights that parents of current students can offer parents of prospective students.

-They also wanted to take the lead and show themselves as innovators across the schools sector, which is why they decided to partner with TAP, becoming the first school globally to harness the power of their parent Ambassadors in a formal, digital manner, to help close the Insight Gap and positively affect its recruitment.
+They also wanted to take the lead and show themselves as innovators across the schools sector, which is why they decided to partner with The Ambassador Platform, becoming the first school globally to harness the power of their parent Ambassadors in a formal, digital manner, to help close the Insight Gap and positively affect its recruitment.

-In the first nine months of their TAP Feed being live 9,274 unique visitors checked out the page.
-From those users, 329 created accounts and started 381 individual conversations, and 28% of prospects who used the TAP Feed went onto apply.
+In the first 18 months of launching The Ambassador Platform on their site they had 4,931 unique visitors check out the page.
+From those users, 644 created accounts and started 804 individual conversations, and 22% of prospects who used the Feed went onto apply.

-In just the first four months of launching their TAP Feed and using our platform, Dulwich College (Singapore) has already seen terrific results and it has had a noticeable impact on applications, with 28% of prospects going on to apply.
+Within just the first four months of launching The Ambassador Platform Dulwich College (Singapore) were already seeing terrific results and it has had a noticeable impact on applications, with 28% of prospects going on to apply.

-Not only that, it is already positively impacting the experiences of the parents of prospective students, who enjoy using TAP to learn more about the school and talk to parents of current students.
+Not only that, they noticed a positive impact on the experiences of the parents of prospective students, who enjoyed using the platform to learn more about the school and talking to parents of current students.

-While some institutions might worry that using Ambassadors in this way would see them lose control, Dulwich College (Singapore) has actually found using TAP in this way has given them more control, because they are able to see and monitor conversations, gain first hand insights into the type of questions and concerns parents are raising and easily track results.
+While some institutions might worry that using Ambassadors in this way would see them lose control, Dulwich College (Singapore) has actually found using our platform has given them more control, because they are able to see and monitor conversations, gain first-hand insights into the type of questions and concerns parents are raising and easily track results.

 If you’d like to find out more about how we can help you tell prospects what it's really like to be part of your institution then why not book a demo of The Ambassador Platform?